Womens Issues

 What do hormones have to do with epilepsy?

-Both oestrogen and progesterone act on certain brain cells.
+Both oestrogen and progesterone can affect how the brain works.
 Oestrogen excites the brain cells whereas progesterone, calms the brain cells down.
 Most of the time there is a balance between these hormones.
 However, when the oestrogen level is higher, during ovulation and menstruation, seizures are more likely to occur in some women.

 The female reproductive hormones, oestrogen and progesterone, have an influence on seizures.

-When seizures are exacerbated or occur exclusively during ovulation or just prior to or during menstruation it is called catamenial epilepsy.
+When seizures are exacerbated or occur exclusively during ovulation or just before or during menstruation it is called catamenial epilepsy.

 Keeping a diary of your menstrual cycle and seizures is a good way of identifying if hormones are a seizure trigger for you.